xyproto/algernon/README.md

 // Permanent redirect to an absolute or relative URL.
 Uses status code 302. permanent_redirect(string)

+// Send "Connection: close" as a header to the client, flush the body and also
+// stop Lua functions from writing more data to the HTTP body. close()

 // Transmit what has been outputted so far, to the client. flush()
 ~~~